Austrian Alps Guided Walking Holiday

 Further Travel Information

 Getting to the Austria holiday.
-The price for this holiday is land only and does not include flights from the United States (US) to Salzburg.
+The price for this holiday is land only and does not include flights from the United States to Salzburg.
 The hotel transfers included in the price are from the Salzburg airport.
 It is ideal to arrive in Salzburg by mid-afternoon to allow yourself a bit of time to relax.
 We can help research your options for arranging travel to your holiday.
-Airfare will cost between $800 - $1,500 roundtrip between the US and Austria, depending on where your flight originates, the time of year and when you make your booking.
+Airfare will range between $600 and $1,500 round trip between the United States and Austria, depending on where your flight originates, the time of year and when you make your booking.
 Budget airlines from several European capitals may offer a better price if you are adding onto a trip to other European countries.
 Please note that the published holiday dates are the dates you arrive in your holiday area and not when you leave the United States.

 Passport and Visa Requirements for U.S. Citizens.
 Passports must be valid for at least three (3) months beyond the intended date of departure and issued within the past ten (10) years.
 It is further recommended that your passport have at least six (6) months validity remaining beyond the date of completion of the holiday and ensure there are four (4) blank pages in your passport.
 Consult the U.S. Department of State’s website for the most current country requirements.
 No Visa is required for stays up to 90 days.